The Cause of Baby and Toddler Sleep Problems and Gentle Solutions

 - Don’t worry about getting your child out of your bed, it will happen soon enough! (see THIS POST) – but if you want it to happen sooner consider making the move in small steps, firstly ‘rooming in’ with a mattress on the floor rather than a big jump to sleeping alone.

-- Use ‘props’ to help you – music, smells, ‘loveys’ and comforters (see THIS POST for more).
+- Use ‘props’ to help you – music, smells, ‘loveys’ and comforters (see HERE for recommendations).

 - Know that a child crying in the arms of a loving parents is not the same as controlled crying or cry it out.